lfex/complex/README.md

 ## Introduction

-This library provides a data type (LFE record) for complex numbers as well as many mathematical operations which support the complex data type.
-For a full list of functions in the API, see the bottom of this README file.
+This library provides complex number data types (LFE records for rectangular and polar complex numbers) as well as many mathematical operations which support the complex data type.
+For a full list of functions in the API,see the bottom of this README file.

 ## Installation